Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 In its philosophical reflection on identity, Ghost in the Shell displays an additional puzzle about gender roles.
 Motoko’s body looks feminine and she sardonically jokes about having PMS, but her genesis, clinical and methodical, has nothing to do with fertilization but with assembly lines and synthetic liquids.
 Motoko has an androgynous face, asexual behavior, and a cybernetic body that can’t menstruate, reproduce, or die.
 The final twist, which deepens the relationship between Motoko and Puppet Master, further examines this topic.

 Ghost in the Shell became a cinematic classic because all those philosophical statements were displayed with masterful easiness, in a wonderful animation full of explosions, bullets, and exploding bodies.
 It proved, like no other film, that an audiovisual work can be highly entertaining without sacrificing intelligence.
-It's no surprise that this Mamoru Oshii film is the direct influence of The Wachowski Brothers’ The Matrix, a film that ended up changing the industry.
+It's no surprise that this Mamoru Oshii film is the direct influence on the Wachowskis' The Matrix, a film that ended up changing the industry.

 Title: Ghost in the Shell

 Actors: Atsuko Tanaka, Iemasa Kayumi, Akio Ōtsuka, and others